-How to Use Cram Fighter to Create a Study Schedule for All Your Med School Exams
+How to Use Blueprint’s Med School Study Planner to Prep for All Your Med School Exams

 Finally, you’re done!
 You spent hours on Excel creating a study plan, and you’re letting out a sigh of relief.